percona/pmm/source/conf-mysql-requirements.rst

 When adding a |mysql| instance to monitoring, you can specify the |mysql| server superuser account credentials.
 However, monitoring with the superuser account is not secure.
-If you also specify the |opt.create-user| option, it will create a user with only the necessary privileges for collecting data.
+It's better to create a user with only the necessary privileges for collecting data.

 .. seealso::

    Using the |pmm-admin.add| command to add a monitoring service
       :ref:`pmm-admin.add-mysql-metrics`

-You can also set up the ``pmm`` user manually with necessary privileges and pass its credentials when adding the instance.
+For example can set up the ``pmm`` user manually with necessary privileges and pass its credentials when adding the instance.

 To enable complete |mysql| instance monitoring, a command similar to the following is recommended:

 .. prompt:: bash

-   sudo pmm-admin add mysql --user root --password root --create-user
+   sudo pmm-admin add mysql --username root --password root

-The superuser credentials are required only to set up the ``pmm`` user with necessary privileges for collecting data.
-If you want to create this user yourself, the following privileges are required:
+Of course this user should have necessary privileges for collecting data.
+If the ``pmm`` user already exists, you can grant the required privileges as
+follows:

 .. code-block:: sql

    GRANT SELECT, PROCESS, SUPER, REPLICATION CLIENT, RELOAD ON *.* TO 'pmm'@' localhost' IDENTIFIED BY 'pass' WITH MAX_USER_CONNECTIONS 10;
    GRANT SELECT, UPDATE, DELETE, DROP ON performance_schema.* TO 'pmm'@'localhost';

-If the ``pmm`` user already exists, simply pass its credential when you add the instance:

-.. prompt:: bash

-   sudo pmm-admin add mysql --user pmm --password pass

 For more information, run as root
 |pmm-admin.add|
 |opt.mysql|
 |opt.help|.

-.. include:: ../.res/replace.txt
+.. include:: .res/replace.txt